Introduction

 Disc Ploughs

-Disc Axle: The plough discs are fixed on a disc axle, which drives their rotation.
-By adjusting the angle of the disc axle, you can control the cutting depth and angle of the discs.
+The plow disc shaft fixes the plow disc and drives its rotation.
+By adjusting the angle of the plow disc shaft, one can control the cutting depth and angle of the plow disc.

-Hitching Mechanism: The three-point hitch system not only allows the disc plough to raise, lower, and tilt but also ensures its stability during ploughing.
+The three-point suspension system not only allows the disc plow to rise and tilt but also maintains its stability during the plowing process.

-Scraper: The scrappers can quickly scrape off the clay from the discs and turn the soil.
+It can promptly scrape off the clay adhering to the plow disc and turn over the soil.

-Depth Control Wheel: It maintains the ploughing depth and stability of the disc plough while also preventing the ploughing from going too deep and the machine from tipping over.
+It can maintain the tillage depth and stability of the disc plow during operation, while also preventing excessive tillage depth and machine overturning.

 Disc Harrows

-Frame: The harrow frame supports the disc sets and maintains the overall stability of the disc harrow.
+The harrow frame is the structure that supports the harrow assembly, maintaining the stability of the entire disk harrow.

-Traction Frame: When the disc harrow is attached to a trailing connection, it is equipped with a traction frame.
-Its purpose is to ensure that the harrow can move freely in the field and carry out tilling.
+When the disk harrow is connected in a towed manner, it is equipped with a towing frame, which also serves to ensure that the harrow can move freely in the field and perform cultivation.

-Angle Adjustment Mechanism: It helps the disc harrow adjust the offset angle of the discs to achieve different harrowing depths.
+It can help adjust the deflection angle of the disks to achieve different tillage depths.

 Working Depth